Legal Advice for Dual Citizenship — 7 results

 A person is considered a dual national... more

 Written by attorney Holger Siegwart, over 1 year ago.

 The special permit to retain German citizenship, the so called Beibehaltungsgenehmigung, has become a hot topic among Germans living in the United States who intend to become U.S. citizens... more

-Written by attorney Elizabeth Blandon, about 1 year ago.
+Written by attorney Elizabeth Blandon, over 1 year ago.

 Foreign nationals who are citizens of two countries are commonly referred to as dual citizens.
 According to the existing immigration laws, dual citizens cannot obtain asylum unless they... more